cmcquillan/quill.codes/content/tips/expression-bodied-members/index.md

 author: "Casey McQuillan"
 tags: ["CSharp", "Dotnet", "Syntax Tips"]
 draft: false
+cover_image: expression_bodied_members.png
+cover_image_alt: "A picture of a C# class with a single string property that uses an expression-bodied member to return a 'thumbs up' emoji."
 ---

 ## You Can Simplify Your Syntax With Effective Application of These Techniques